 The proposed project would traverse the City of Los Angeles and the City of Burbank (see Figure 2-1).
 Along the proposed 5.98-pipeline route, there are several recreational resources consisting of parks, open space, an equestrian trail, as well as schools with playfields.
 Table 3.4-1 includes all of the parks or recreation areas within 2.7 miles of the proposed alignment.
-In addition to the park and recreation areas, twothree elementary schools.

-$\underline{\text{two of which have}}$ with playfields that abut the proposed route, have been included in $\underline{\text{the t}}\underline{\text{T}}$ able $\underline{3.4-1}$.
+In addition to the recreation areas, two elementary schools with playfields that abut the proposed route have been included in the table.
 As public facilities, schools are often used as a recreation resource for neighboring communities.
 These resources comprise the Recreation Study Area of the proposed project.